• Skip to primary navigation

 If you have kids around for your New Year’s festivities you can make a really fun mocktail too.
 I gave Aliceana a little bit of 7UP in a mason jar mug with raspberry syrup, a lime wedge, and fresh raspberries (on the rocks of course.)
 She told me that it was “such an awesome idea.”

-Filed Under: Recipes Tagged With: drinks
+Filed Under: From Scratch Tagged With: drinks

 Previous Post: « Chocolate Dipped Peanut Butter Crackers